 – Miscommunication among team members: “messages could be answered by someone else, so I wouldn’t bother or I work faster than my peers, so I’ll stop working until they catch up”;

 – Increasing time for an answer: “I think someone else started this conversation, so I won’t interfere”.

-Ok, people realized that sharing the same account with 10 people is not a very good idea, so developers created specific softwares you can download to share your inbox.
+Ok, people realized that sharing the same account with 10 people is not a very good idea, so developers created specific software you can download to share your email.

 Drag aims to be a tool that pushes this evolution forward.
 How do we do that?
 By combining many different technologies in one single place and still keeping it simple.